 The SEC includes a range of amenities to support safe, efficient and accessible multimodal access between Harvard’s Cambridge and Allston campuses.
 The SEC area includes new streets, shuttle bus stops, streetscape improvements, infrastructure upgrades, and transportation improvements including parking, transit accommodations, bike facilities and pedestrian amenities.

 Cambridge parking remains as is.
 There is a total of 275 car parking spaces between the 114 Western Avenue and 2 Hague Street lots.
 There are also 570 bicycle parking places in Allston—414 of them covered and secured parking spaces and 60 inside a bike garage in the SEC.
 Metro-Boston's public bike share system, Blue Bikes, have hubs on both campuses.
-The campus shuttle system will be enhanced as campus reoccupation increases to accommodate more passengers on a more frequent basis.

 In addition, there is a mobility hub on Academic Way that supports multi-modal connections between Harvard shuttle stops, MBTA bus stops, bicycle and pedestrian routes, Zipcar, electric car charging, and BlueBikes locations.
 The Commonwealth is also exploring a commuter rail and bus station to the south of the SEC site, to be known as West Station, which will address long-term growth.